 Here are some client companies that have benefited from this process…

 Pay Only What You Owe In Taxes –

 Many businesses have fallen victim to this misallocation of depreciable assets because of lack of engineering expertise and/or excess timidity about dealing with the IRS – which has issued some very detailed guidance for this process that should be followed for maximum benefit and security.

-The net result of a properly executed engineering-based study that fully complies with IRS requirements can be an infusion of cash flow in a few months’ time.
-Other audits of workers’ comp costs, credit card processing fees, and freight and shipping costs can yield cash recoveries even sooner – some in weeks rather than months.
+The net result of a properly executed engineering-based study that fully complies with IRS requirements can be a rapid infusion of cash flow.
+Other audits of workers’ comp costs, credit card processing fees, and freight and shipping costs can yield cash recoveries even sooner.

 The obvious question here is why WOULDN’T a business want to examine its past expenses for such over-payments – especially when they can do so without risk of worsening their cash flow by doing so?